The line closed on 5th December 1966. Bacup engine shed originally stood in the place that you can now see the cattle docks on the right in

 the road we know today.

-By March 1878 the company of Messrs Dransfield and Thompson had won the contract to install a
+By March 1878 the company of Messrs Dransfield and Thompson had won the contract to install

-platform on the down side at the east end of Rochdale station.
+departed from the platform on the down side at the east end of Rochdale station.

 Travelling through to Wardelworth, from there the line became single.
 Passing over the viaduct at Healey Dell the train arrived at the one